Charles Delemere Haines: Royal Fern Corporation

 Having first come to Altamonte Springs, Florida in 1913 for his health, Haines soon purchased property on the west side of Lake Orienta and began growing asparagus plumosa ferns shortly after World War I. By the early 1920s he was shipping ferns to all parts of the United States via the Atlantic Coast Line Railroad.
 His Royal Fern Corporation was chartered in 1922 with an authorized capital of $450,000.
 Haines was the major stockholder with three hundred shares, but George Kingsley, the secretary/treasurer, was also a substantial investor with one hundred forty-five shares.
 Vice-president James A Cotting of Winter Park owned five shares.
 Ed W. Mitchell was general manager.
 With thirty-three acres in production at the time of its incorporation, the firm expanded until it was cultivating sixty-five acres by 1925.
 Since much of the area was under slat-roof covering to protect the tender plants, one over-enthusiastic reporter called it the largest industry in the world under one roof.
 The fernery had thirty miles of irrigation pipe, a pre-cooling plant, and its own electric light and water system.
 There was a complete company town with forty homes for employees, a commissary, a church, a school, a park, and a moving picture theater adjacent to the fernery.
 The Royal Fernery was the catalyst which made Altamonte Springs a center for fern growing for many years.

-Miscellaneous

 In Altamonte Springs, Haines entertained a number of national dignitaries with whom he had become acquainted during his long business and political career.
 One of his most famous visitors was William Jennings Bryan who was living in Miami during the early 1920s.
 Bryan may influenced Haines in developing his ideas about the National Newspapermen's Home which he attempted to bring to Altamonte Springs.

 Death

 Haines resided at Altamonte Springs, Florida, until his death there April 11, 1929.
-He was buried Hudson Falls Cemetery, Hudson Falls, New York.